Kirillbzp/ESP8266-telegram-power-info/README.md

 3. Press and hold the Firmware button
 4. Release the Reset button
 5. Release the Firmware button
-6. Upload the firmware using VSCode
+6. Upload the firmware using VSCode:
+6.1.
+Open platformio.ini and check com port number 6.2.
+Open PlatformIO from the left sidebar.
+Install PlatformIO if needed.
+Restart VSCode after installation 6.3.
+Select "Upload" or "Upload and Monitor" to upload firmware.

 ![Diagram](ESP8266_firmware.png)